hadiS/webinius_cms/README.md

 WebiniusCms::Engine.load_seed
 ```

-and run your seed task.

-Then run your migrations as usual:
+and run your migrations and seed task as usual:

 ```bash
 $ bin/rails db:migrate
 ```